 It happened!
-Cherry season hit the LA farmers markets and I am living my best life.
+Cherry season hit the LA markets and deliveries and I am living my truth.
 Typically I’m a cherry straight to the face kinda gal, but I’ll make an exception and bake them for this Cherry Clafoutis!

 Okay so let’s get a few things out of the way up front.
 One – pitting cherries can be a pain in the butt at times.
 However, someone sent me this cherry pitter a few years ago and it’s so easy I can’t even complain.
 Two – before my cherry pitter came into my life, I would only eat cherries raw.
 AKA – straight from the farmers market, right into my mouth, spit out the seed style.
 It’s really who I am at my core.
 But the world has opened up to me since I started baking with them and it’s time.
 Cherry season is SHORT so we have to soak it up!

 If you’ve never had or heard of a Clafoutis before, it’s a baked French fruit dessert that has a thick flan-like batter piled on top.
 It’s usually dusted with powdered sugar and served semi-warm and in my opinion, should always have a dollop of freshly whipped cream.
 It’s perfection.
 Easy to make and easier to eat – my favorite kind of recipe!!
 So hop to it, go grab some cherries from your local market and make this Cherry Clafoutis over the weekend!

 Also – you could totally skip the cherries if you’re making this at any other time of the year and use another fruit – peaches, blackberries, blueberries… skies the limit!

 - ¼ cup brown sugar